 Police Are Useless: Police officers only serve to interfere with Okabe's actions.
 They do absolutely nothing when Okabe and Faris are being hunted by a group of angry mobs all over Akihabara!

 Poor Communication Kills: It takes Okabe ages to think of telling anyone else about what's going on once things start to go bad.
 And he never even tries to tell some people, at all, even when they'd logically have a huge amount to contribute and plenty of incentive to do so.
+Admittedly, he's nearly out of his mind with panic at this point - once he calms down and realizes he needs help, he makes a lot more progress towards fixing things, although the psychological damage has already been done.

 Pretty Little Head Shots: Mayuri's (initial) and Mr. Braun's deaths.
 The former only shows the requisite trickle of blood down the face, while in the case of the latter, there's no indication at all that that person has even been shot.
+Averted in the visual novel, which paints the scene as much bloodier.

 Pyrrhic Victory: In Kurisu's ending Okabe does save Mayuri, but he's a broken wreck and had to sacrifice the woman he loved for it.